 WEAPON – Any tool that can be used to apply or project lethal force.
 Webster defines it as “an instrument of offensive or defensive combat.”

-WEAVER STANCE – A two handed pistol shooting position named after Jack Weaver, a Deputy Sheriff in the 1950s.
+WEAVER STANCE – A two-handed pistol shooting position named after Jack Weaver, a Deputy Sheriff in the 1950s.
 The body is angled slightly in relation to the target rather than squarely facing it.
 The elbows are flexed and pointed downward.
 The strong-side arm pushes out, while the weak hand pulls back.
-This produces a push-pull tension which is the chief defining characteristic of the Weaver stance.
+This produces a push-pull tension, the chief defining characteristic of the Weaver stance.